splunk/public-o11y-docs/gdi/opentelemetry/components/apache-receiver.rst

 .. meta::
       :description: The Apache Web Server receiver fetches stats from a Apache Web Server instance.

-The Apache Web Server receiver fetches stats from a Apache Web Server instance using the ``server-status?auto endpoint``.
+The Apache Web Server receiver fetches stats from an Apache Web Server instance using the ``server-status?auto endpoint``.
 The supported pipeline type is ``metrics``.
 See :ref:`otel-data-processing` for more information.

 Prerequisites
 ======================